kaych26/kimage/README.md

 ### Jest Test files
   ./src/main.test.js

-## Constraint
-- 'Next' buttons allows 5xs only.
-Need more error handling when images max out.

 # POST MVP
 - Add the next option to display the next image on the modal screen.